awixom/PyGitLatex/README.md

 problem: see the excellent ShareLatex/Overleaf software.
 And, further, it should be noted that PyGitLatex is **not** a replacement for ShareLatex/Overleaf.
-However, for some users (meaning the author, at least) the ShareLatex/Overleaf framework has a few disadvantages.
-PyGitLatex aims to correct these by providing the following
+However, for some users (meaning at least the author) the ShareLatex/Overleaf framework has a few disadvantages.
+PyGitLatex aims to correct these by providing the following features:
-features:

 - Direct control of project history (i.e. git respository)
-- Use of user's preferred/existing Latex toolchain
+- Allowing the user's preferred/existing Latex toolchain
 - No required cloud-based storage or computing

+To do so, PyGitLatex provides a simple graphical interface including some of the basic features of both Git and Latex.
+Advanced users of either software are free to make changes using whatever toolchain they are familiar with.
+History will be tracked through a standard Git repository and therefore may be manipulated using any appropriate commandline or GUI either alongside or instead of PyGitLatex.
+Similarly, the goal is to require no particular Latex packages, settings, or editor/viewer.
+The only constraint is that all collaborators on a particular project are familiar enough with their chosen environment to compile the package independently.

 Installation
 ------------